Does Spouse Income Count for Student Loan Repayment? | IDR Explained

 How Each IDR Plan Treats Spouse Income

-Each income-driven repayment plan handles spouse income differently, and the difference always comes down to one thing: whether the plan lets you separate your income by filing taxes separately.
+Each income-driven repayment plan handles spouse income differently.
+The question is whether the plan lets you exclude your spouse’s income by filing taxes separately.
 If it does, only your income counts.
-If it doesn’t, your payment is based on joint income, and your spouse’s earnings get pulled in automatically.
+If it doesn’t, your payment is based on joint income.

 IBR